 As you prepare for your financial future, it may make sense to periodically review your retirement savings and investment strategies from a tax perspective.

-- Identify tax-savvy opportunities with your financial and tax professionals.
+- Identify tax-smart strategies with your financial and tax professionals.
 They can be good resources for evaluating your tax liabilities and potentially identifying ways of reducing your tax burden in the future.

 - Take advantage of tax-deferred savings by increasing retirement account contributions today if it makes sense for you and your personal situation.

 Action is everything.
 Talk to your financial and tax professionals about tax-smart strategies for retirement today.